 Czech Republic Compensation Laws

-The Czech Republic’s compensation laws changed in January 2019 to include a minimum wage of 518.97 EUR per month.
+The Czech Republic’s compensation laws changed in January 2021 to raise the minimum wage to CZK 15,200 per month.
 However, these laws could differ if your industry or company is under a collective bargaining agreement (CBA).
 Employees typically work 40 hours a week but can work overtime if you have serious operational reasons.
 Overtime can’t exceed eight hours a week or 150 hours per calendar year and must get paid at a rate of at least 25% over the employee’s regular salary.

 Guaranteed Benefits for All Employees

 Your Czech Republic benefits management plan needs to include paid time off for the country’s 12 public holidays, plus a minimum of four weeks of paid vacation each year.
 Female employees should get 28 weeks of maternity leave for one birth and 37 weeks for multiple births.
 The Social Security Administration must pay maternity benefits up to 70% of an employee’s assessed salary.

 - Parental leave: One parent can receive parental leave until a child turns three.